tBaxter/questions-for-employers/README.md

 Are those potential failure modes or have you seen them happen?
 How do you try to guard against them?**
 Cultural choices can have downsides, too.
 If the person who's answering you has been in the company for a while and can't give you a good answer, either they're unwilling to give you bad news about the company, or they're not very thoughtful about the culture and its failure modes.

+## Work/life balance

+**How many hours a week does senior management work?**
+Do they put in 80-hour weeks?
+If so, run away.

+**How much vacation do people get?**
+If there's "unlimited" vacation, how much vacation do people normally take?
+What is the expectation for "excessive" vacation?
+There is always a number.

+**What holidays are observed?**
+Some companies do not observe federal and state holidays.
+For parents, this can be a real problem since schools usually do.
+If so, you may have to use a vacation day for your child's holiday.

+**Does this position require travel?
+How often?**
+**How many hours do people work in an average week?
+What time do people normally leave work?
+What time do they normally start?
+Do people work on the weekend?**
+Seriously, if the job can't be done in 40 hours, something is probably wrong.

+**Do people check in when they're on vacation?**

+**What kinds of tasks are routinely demanded of by management beyond the original job description?**

+**Would I need to be on call?
+How often?**

+**What is the rhythm to the work?
+Is there a time that's “all hands on deck” and everyone pulls all-nighters, or is it pretty consistent throughout the year?**

+**How often are there emergencies or times when people have to work extra hours?**
+Should be near zero.
+If not, it's probably a sign of either faulty DevOps or faulty management.

+**Are the company’s managers inclined to call employees at home with questions or comments?**
+If so, that's bad.
+Doubly so if they'll call at night or weekends?

 ## Bureacracy